 Introduction to Blur in After Effects

-Blur is nothing but making something unclear when we are willing to hide something we can use this option, blur in Photoshop, Premiere cc and After effects based on the requirement we can change the software when we take a picture from DSLR we can blur the background of an object if we take a normal picture we can make blur in editing software like photoshop, if we need to blur a video we use editing software like Premiere cc and to create visual graphics we use After effects.
-Blur is used to unclear someone’s face, unwanted objects and censored objects, etc. nowadays blur is mostly used in censor purpose.
+Blur is nothing but making something unclear when we are willing to hide something; we can use this option, blur in Photoshop, Premiere cc, and After effects based on the requirement, we can change the software when we take a picture from DSLR we can blur the background of an object if we take a normal picture we can make blur in editing software like photoshop, if we need to blur a video we use editing software like Premiere cc and to create visual graphics we use After effects.
+Blur is used to unclear someone’s face, unwanted objects and censored objects, etc. nowadays, blur is mostly used for censor purpose.

 How Can We Use Blur in After Effects?

 Below are the following steps to use blur in After Effects: